nasa/DCATUS-Validator/README.md

 ```

 ### Notes

-- This script is compatible with your schema and provides detailed error messages for easy debugging.
-- Be sure to update any schema-specific configurations in `schema-validator.ts` as needed.
+- Updated [GSA DCAT-US Schema](https://github.com/GSA/ckanext-datajson/tree/main/ckanext/datajson/pod_schema/federal-v1.1) from draft-04 to draft-07 to keep inline with GSA's schema.
+- Did not keep validation for "REDACTED" values.
+- This script can be used to validate any JSON file against any JSON schema.